magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

 ### `pagebuilder_base_form`

-The `pagebuilder_base_form` gives you the following form fields in the editor, along with the Close, Reset, and Save buttons as shown here:
+The `pagebuilder_base_form` gives you the following form fields in a fieldset named Advance, along with the Close, Reset, and Save buttons as shown here:

  ![Create config file](../images/pagebuilder_base_form.png)

 ### `pagebuilder_base_form_with_background_attributes`

-In addition the the "Advanced" form fields from `pagebuilder_base_form`,  the `pagebuilder_base_form_with_background_attributes` gives you the following "Background" form fields as shown here:
+In addition to all the fields from `pagebuilder_base_form`,  the `pagebuilder_base_form_with_background_attributes` gives you the following "Background" form fields as shown here:

 ![Create config file](../images/pagebuilder_base_form_with_background_attributes.png)